Project-MONAI/model-zoo/models/endoscopic_tool_segmentation/docs/README.md

-# Description
-A pre-trained model for the endoscopic tool segmentation task.

 # Model Overview
-This model is trained using a flexible unet structure with an efficient-b2 [1] as the backbone and a UNet architecture [2] as the decoder.
+A pre-trained model for the endoscopic tool segmentation task and is trained using a flexible unet structure with an efficient-b2 [1] as the backbone and a UNet architecture [2] as the decoder.
 Datasets use private samples from [Activ Surgical](https://www.activsurgical.com/).

-The [pytorch model](https://drive.google.com/file/d/14r6WmzaZrgaWLGu0O9vSAzdeIGVFQ3cs/view?usp=sharing) and [torchscript model](https://drive.google.com/file/d/1i-e5xXHtmvmqitwUP8Q3JqvnmN3mlrEm/view?usp=sharing) are shared in google drive.
+The [PyTorch model](https://drive.google.com/file/d/14r6WmzaZrgaWLGu0O9vSAzdeIGVFQ3cs/view?usp=sharing) and [torchscript model](https://drive.google.com/file/d/1i-e5xXHtmvmqitwUP8Q3JqvnmN3mlrEm/view?usp=sharing) are shared in google drive.
 Details can be found in large_files.yml file.
 Modify the "bundle_root" parameter specified in configs/train.json and configs/inference.json to reflect where models are downloaded.
 Expected directory path to place downloaded models is "models/" under "bundle_root".

 ![image](https://developer.download.nvidia.com/assets/Clara/Images/monai_endoscopic_tool_segmentation_workflow.png)